nem0/OpenFBX/README.md

 # OpenFBX

 Lightweight open source FBX importer.
-Used in [Lumix Engine](https://github.com/nem0/lumixengine).
-It's not a full-featured importer, but it suits all my needs.
-It can load geometry (with uvs, normals, tangents, colors), skeletons, animations, materials and textures.
+Used in [Lumix Engine](https://github.com/nem0/lumixengine) and [Flax Engine](https://flaxengine.com/).
+It's an *almost* full-featured importer.
+It can load geometry (with uvs, normals, tangents, colors), skeletons, animations, blend shapes, materials and textures.

 Feel free to request new features.
 I will eventually try (or not) to add all missing fbx features.